almansoobMohanad/GHG_Emissions_Calculator/docs/1_System_Architecture.md

 ### 1.7.1 Current Security Measures

-1. **Password Security**
-   - Passwords are hashed using bcrypt before storage
-   - Plain-text passwords never stored in database
+1. **Password Security**: Passwords are hashed using SHA-256 before storage, plain-text passwords are never stored in the database, and password validation is enforced on registration.
-   - Password validation on registration (minimum length, complexity)

 2. **SQL Injection Prevention**
    - All database queries use parameterized statements